Huawei/containerops/singular/README.md

 | k8s-node-ubuntu-8gb-NYC1-05   | VM Created  | 138.68.14.198 |
 | k8s-node-ubuntu-8gb-NYC1-06   | VM Creating |        -      |
 ---------------------------------------------------------------
-Rust is installed now.
+Kubernetes is installed now.
 Great!

 ```
 Note: You could manually configure YAML file, and then execute deploy to setup and install.
 However, without the configuration file, part of information will be lost after singular destroyed, such as the path for API key and SSH certification.